 For some this world was perfect.
 Structure, daily routines, and clear detail around what could and couldn’t be done.
 It provided a sense of order that many people thrived under.
 I initially struggled with the organisation and structure, but after the first 17 years things got easier, mainly because I left the Army for a new adventure.

 Yet over those 17 long years, I developed amazing organisation skills.
-I understood the importance of detail and how to collate lots of data and produce high quality reports.
-I had developed strong competence in green, but no real preference for it.
+I understood the importance of detail and how to collate lots of data and produce high-quality reports.
+I had developed a strong competence in green, but no real preference for it.
 To those I worked with I was a high green on the HBDI.

 My story is something I share with participants during HBDI sessions as it highlights how your competence doesn’t equal preference.
 It demonstrated that when working within my preference, I experience a sense of flow where everything energises me.
 But in my least preferred quadrant (green), I went home mentally exhausted.